-First Trimester (4-13 wks LMP) Vacuum Aspiration- This abortion procedure begins with a local anesthetic given to numb the cervix.
+First Trimester (4-13 weeks LMP) Vacuum Aspiration- This abortion procedure begins with a local anesthetic given to numb the cervix.
 The cervix is then widened using dilators, which are tapered rods that gradually increase in size.
 The physician inserts a small tube (cannula), which is attached to an aspiration device.
 The device's suction empties the contents of the uterus through the tube.
-The physician may check the walls of the uterus with a curette.
 The entire procedure takes less than 10 minutes.
 Sensations will vary, but they are mostly described as cramping or discomfort, which generally subsides within a few minutes after the procedure is over.

-Early Non-Surgical/Medication Abortion (4-10 weeks LMP or up to 63 days) - While in the clinic, a drug, Mifepristone, is given to stop the development of the pregnancy.
-One to two days later, at home, a second drug (Misoprostol) is taken, causing the uterus to contract and expel the embryo and placenta.
+Early Non-Surgical/Medication Abortion (4-11 weeks LMP or up to 77 days) - While in the clinic, a drug, Mifepristone, is given to stop the development of the pregnancy.
+One to two days later, at home, asecond drug (Misoprostol) is taken, causing the uterus to contract and expel the embryo and placenta.
 During this process cramping and bleeding will occur.

-Second Trimester (14-22 wks LMP) Dilation and Evacuation- During the initial appointment, the osmotic dilators are inserted into the patient's cervix to begin the process of slow and gentle dilation of the cervix.
-The abortion procedure occurs several hours later, or in some cases one or two days later and involves removal of the pregnancy with forceps.
-A suction instrument is used to clean the uterus, and a curette is used to check the uterine walls.
-Patients are then monitored in recovery for at least 2 hours following the procedure.
+Second Trimester (14-22 weeks LMP) Dilation and Evacuation- During the initial appointment, the osmotic dilators may be inserted into the cervix to begin the process of slow and gentle dilation of the cervix.
+The abortion procedure occurs several hours later, or in some cases one or two days later andinvolves removal of the pregnancy with forceps.
+A suction instrument is used to empty the uterus.
+Patients are then monitored in recovery following the procedure.

-Complications of Abortion- Possible complications include: blood clots accumulating in the uterus, requiring another suction procedure; infections, most of which are easily identified and treated if the woman carefully observes follow-up instructions; a tear in the cervix, which may be repaired with stitches; perforation of the wall of the uterus and/or other organs, which may heal themselves or may require surgical repair or, rarely, hysterectomy; and abortion that is not complete or that does not end the pregnancy may require the procedure to be repeated; excessive bleeding due to failure of the uterus to contract, which may require a blood transfusion; death.
-In the second trimester, risks increase with every week of gestation.
+Complications of Abortion- Possible complications include: blood clots accumulating in the uterus, requiring another suction procedure; infections, most of which are easily identified and treated if the follow-up instructions are carefully observed; a tear in the cervix, which may be repaired with stitches; perforation of the wall of the uterus and/or other organs, which may heal themselves or may require surgical repair or, rarely, hysterectomy; and abortion that is not complete or that does not end thepregnancy may require the procedure to be repeated; excessive bleeding due to failure of the uterus to contract, which may require a blood transfusion; death.
+In the second trimester, risks increase with everyweek of gestation.